algolia/react-instantsearch/examples/infinite-hits-cache/README.md

-This example shows how to synchronize your instantsearch url if you are using react-router.
+This example shows how to use session storage to cache InfiniteHits and restore the hits and the scroll position.

 ## Clone the example